 *If your cornbread is always dry and crumbly, add a tablespoon of flour to the batter for a more moist version.

 *Don’t dispose of that luscious liquid gold (brown in this case) in the bottom of your pan after browning a roast or other meat.
-That gorgeous rendering will take your meal to the moon if you add just a few tablespoons of red wine (not cooking wine) or broth to it.
+That gorgeous rendering will take your meal to the moon if you add just a few tablespoons of red wine (that you’d drink and not cooking wine) or broth to it.
 Let it simmer a minute, scrape the bits off the bottom, and add to your main course.
 (For a thicker sauce, add a tablespoon of flour to it and let it cook a minute before adding the wine or broth.)

-*If you’d like to kick your almond butter up a notch, and if you want to feel healthier, dump the newly opened jar of luscious goop into a bowl.
-Add a generous amount of chia and pumpkin seeds along with 2-3 tablespoons of vegetable protein.
-Using a hand mixer, beat it until combined, then scoop it back into the jar.
+*If you’d like to kick your almond butter up a notch, and if you want to feel healthier, dump the newly opened jar into a bowl.
+Add a generous amount of chia and pumpkin seeds along with 2-3 tablespoons of vegetable protein, hemp seeds, and maybe some coconut flakes.
+Using a hand mixer, beat it until combined, then scoop the butter back into the jar.

 *To boost the flavor of your homemade chicken noodle soup, try sautéing the cooked chicken and vegetables in butter before adding them to the broth.
 (After all, everything is better with butter.)